Ultracoherent superconducting cavity-based multiqudit platform with error-resilient control: Sideband-mediated Virtual Raman Interaction for Cavity Entanglement

-The interplay between these mechanisms leads to a maximum in gate fidelity as a function of sideband detuning, as shown in Fig.\ref{fig3} (b, right).
-We quantitatively capture this trade-off using open-system numerical simulations, from which we extract cavity decoherence times, beamsplitter rates, and the resulting gate fidelities across a range of detunings.
-The simulated results show good agreement with experimental measurements (see Appendix~\ref{app:Raman_assisted_numerical} for further discussion).
+The interplay between these mechanisms leads to a maximum in gate fidelity as a function of sideband detuning, as shown in Fig.~\ref{fig3}(b, right).
+We quantitatively capture this trade-off using open-system numerical simulations, from which we extract cavity decoherence times, beamsplitter rates, and the resulting gate fidelities across a range of detunings (see Supplementary Section~X).
+The simulated results show good agreement with experimental measurements.

-The coherent photon exchange process corresponding to the VRBS interaction at the optimal parameters are shown in Fig.\ref{fig3} (c, top).
-Fitting this oscillation using Eq.~\eqref{eq:BS_fidelity} yields a coherence-limited beamsplitter fidelity of 99.7\%.
+The coherent photon exchange process corresponding to the VRBS interaction at the optimal parameters is shown in Fig.~\ref{fig3}(c, top).
+Fitting this oscillation using Eq.~\eqref{eq:BS_oscillation} yields a coherence-limited beamsplitter fidelity of $99.686 \pm 0.004 \%$.
 This operation can be interpreted as a single-qubit gate on a dual-rail qubit ($\{\ket{10},\ket{01}\}$) encoded across the single-photon subspace of the two cavity modes~\cite{teoh2023dual, chou2024superconducting}.
 We observe a gradual increase in the population of the $\ket{00}$ state during the interaction as a result of photon loss in the cavity modes, equivalent to the erasure error of a dual-rail qubit.
 While we do not implement an erasure syndrome measurement that preserves the dual-rail qubit state, we estimate the improvement in fidelity from erasure checks by post-selecting on the absence of erasures at the end of the oscillation.
-The resulting oscillation, conditioned on no erasure events, exhibits a greatly prolonged decay constant of $1/\kappa_1 = 70.85$ ms, translating to an improved $\mathcal{F}^*_\mathrm{BS}$ of 99.8\% (Fig.~\ref{fig3}(c, bottom)).
+The resulting oscillation, conditioned on no erasure events, exhibits a prolonged decay constant of $1/\kappa_1 = 70.85$\,ms, translating to an improved $\mathcal{F}^*_\mathrm{BS}$ of $99.810 \pm 0.003 \%$ (Fig.~\ref{fig3}(c, bottom)).